GP-NeRF: Generalized Perception NeRF for Context-Aware 3D Scene Understanding: Introduction

 To address these problems, we present Generalized Perception NeRF (GP-NeRF), a novel unified learning framework that embeds NeRF and the powerful 2D segmentation modules together to perform context-aware 3D scene perception.
 As shown in Fig. \ref{fig:overview}, GP-NeRF utilizes Field Aggregation Transformer to aggregate the radiance field as well as the semantic-embedding field, and Ray Aggregation Transformer to render them jointly in novel views.
 Both processes perform under a joint optimization scheme.
 Specifically, we render rich-semantic features rather than labels in novel views and feed them into a powerful 2D segmentation module to perform context-aware semantic perception.
 To enable our framework to work compatibly, we further introduce two novel self-distillation mechanisms: 1) the Semantic Distill Loss, which enhances the discrimination and quality of the semantic field, thereby facilitating improved prediction performance by the perception head; and 2) the Depth-Guided Semantic Distill Loss, which aims to supervise the semantic representation of each point within the semantic field, ensuring the maintenance of geometric consistency.
 Under such mechanisms, our method bridges the gap between the powerful 2D segmentation modules and NeRF methods, offering a possible integration solution with existing downstream perception heads.

-Our contributions can be summarized as follows: \begin{itemize} \item We make an early effort to establish a unified learning framework that can effectively combine NeRF and segmentation modules to perform context-aware 3D scene perception. \item Technically, we use Transformers to jointly construct radiance as well as semantic embedding fields and facilitates the joint volumetric rendering upon both fields for novel views. optimize them in the novel view \item The 2D and depth-guided self-distillation mechanisms are proposed to boost the discrimination and quality of the semantic embedding field. \item Comprehensive experiments are conducted, and the results demonstrate that our method can surpass existing NeRF methods in downstream perception tasks (\textit{i.e.}semantic, instance) with both generalized and per-scene settings. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We make an early effort to establish a unified learning framework that can combine NeRF and segmentation modules to perform context-aware 3D scene perception. \item Technically, we use Transformers to jointly construct radiance as well as semantic embedding fields and facilitate the joint volumetric rendering upon both fields for novel views. \item The 2D and depth-guided self-distillation mechanisms are proposed to boost the discrimination and quality of the semantic embedding field. \item Comprehensive experiments are conducted.
+The results demonstrate that our method can surpass existing NeRF methods in downstream perception tasks (\textit{i.e.}semantic, instance) with both generalized and per-scene settings. \end{itemize}